How To Make a Cozy Baby Swaddle Blanket / Simple Sewing Project

 9- Putting it all together

-Secure in place with pins and sew all the way around.
+Secure it with pins and sew it all the way around.

 10- Press seam allowance towards the top piece